angular/angular/docs/bundles/overview.md

 * [zone.js](https://github.com/angular/zone.js)

 **Note**: `angular2-polyfills.js` contains code that should be loaded into the browser as the very first code of the web application even before the module loader.
 The preferred solution is to load the mentioned file in a `script` tag as early as possible.

+## RxJS

+[RxJS](https://github.com/ReactiveX/RxJS) is a required dependency of Angular 2.

+You should include RxJS in your project by declaring a dependency on the [`rxjs` npm package](https://www.npmjs.com/package/rxjs).

+Depending on if you are using Angular bundles or not you can either use RxJS bundles from `node_modules/rxjs/bundles/` or configure your bundler to pull in the individual files from the npm package.

+## ES6 shims (optional)

 Users of pre-ES6 browsers might need to add an ES6 shim (e.g. [es6-shim](https://github.com/paulmillr/es6-shim))